Kipngetich33/Interview-Questions/README.md

 Is an isolated environment that allows the developers to install libraries and dependacies when building an app without affecting global software and libraries

 ## 17. What is a template?
+IS a flask file structured using HTML,CSS, Bootstrap etc. that has placeholders that displays the actual data on the site

 ## 18. What is a view function?
 Is a fuction that returns a html template and data relating to that page